Body Memory: Relearning Safe and Happy

 My practice paid off.
 It isn’t that I don’t dread ugly emotional scenes.
 Who doesn’t?
 But I recently witnessed another ugly temper tantrum by my poor damaged relative and I knew I was further along than I had ever been because I didn’t shake.
 Not once.
 I hated seeing it.
 I hated hearing it.
 I will continue to avoid being exposed to it, but I remained safe inside myself.
 I didn’t feel her anger inside of me because I learned how to keep my own sense of well-being front and center.

 The first step towards healing the remembered pain in your body is to learn to listen carefully to your own being.
-Your bodybody whispers truths to you all day when you are tired, hungry, or emotional.
+Your body whispers truths to you all day when you are tired, hungry, or emotional.
 Sometimes it shouts in the form of pain.
 Learning to hear and validate the experiences of your body is a necessary step to being whole.
 We are called to love God in body, soul, and spirit.
 Each of those areas come with unique challenges.

 If you find yourself having unexpected or unwelcome physical responses to situations, I suggest you ask your body to share its story with you.
 Chances are you each remember the triggering event a bit differently.
 But remember, emotional and physical pain often share the same neural pathways.
 Taking a trip down memory lane might be the road back to a healthier you.